academic-pathway/nyu_mlsys_project/ppt.md

 ## Large Datasets and Large Models

-- Demands the ability to scale out model training to more computational resources.
+- Demand the ability to scale out model training to more computational resources.

 ---
 # Main Contributions of the Work